Joe-Phillips/SAR-Altimetry-Plotter/README.md

 # SAR-Altimetry-Plotter

-This project works to interactively plot Satellite Radar SAR Altimetry data alongside Digital Elevation Model (DEM) data in order to help visualise the process more intuitively.
+This project works to interactively plot **Satellite Radar SAR Altimetry** data alongside **Digital Elevation Model** (DEM) data in order to help visualise the process more intuitively.
+The plot animates through records and allows for full view-manipulation within each subplot.

 Currently, only **Sentinel-3** and **Cryosat-2** are supported.